sicarul/redshiftTools/README.md

 );
 ```

-The cat is only done to view properly in console, it's not done directly in the function in case you need to pass the string to another function (Like a query runner)
+The cat is only done to view properly in console, it’s not done directly
+in the function in case you need to pass the string to another function
+(Like a query runner)

 ### Uploading data

-For uploading data, you'll have available now 2 functions: `rs_replace_table` and `rs_upsert_table`, both of these functions are called with almost the same parameters, except on upsert you can specify with which keys to search for matching rows.
+For uploading data, you’ll have available now 2 functions:
+`rs_replace_table` and `rs_upsert_table`, both of these functions are
+called with almost the same parameters, except on upsert you can specify
+with which keys to search for matching rows.

-For example, suppose we have a table to load with 2 integer columns, we could use the following code:
+For example, suppose we have a table to load with 2 integer columns, we
+could use the following code:

 ``` r
     library("aws.s3")